MUsmankhanzada/my-first-repo/README.md

 - Keep advantage normalization and the variance guard (`skip PG if std(A) < 1e−6`) to avoid degenerate PG updates.
 - Mix a stable MLE term (e.g., λ_rl = 0.3) to preserve fluency.
 - Save the best model only when dev penalized BLEU improves; reload at the end for downstream inference.

----

-*If you'd like, I can:*
-- save this as a `.md` file and provide it for download, or
-- shorten it into a one-paragraph abstract suitable for a paper/workshop submission.